JunoLab/atom-julia-client/docs/workflow.md

 - If `foo.jl` is not on the Julia `LOAD_PATH` you should evaluate the whole file by executing the `Julia client: evaluate all` command (`cmd-shift-enter` or `ctrl-shift-enter`)
-- Now open a different buffer and set the syntax to Julia (`ctrl+shift+l` on all platforms and select `Julia`).
-While this buffer is active run the `Julia Client: Set working module` command (`cmd-j cmd-m` or `ctrl-j ctrl-m`) and select the name of the module defined in `foo.jl`.
+- Now open a different file and set the syntax to Julia (`ctrl+shift+l` on all platforms and select `Julia`).
+With this file active, run the `Julia Client: Set working module` command (`cmd-j cmd-m` or `ctrl-j ctrl-m`) and select the name of the module defined in `foo.jl`.
 After doing this you should see `Tmp` on the status bar where `Main/Tmp` was:

 ![](static/scratch_modulename.png)

-- Now you are prepared to treat this buffer like the Julia REPL by writing code and evaluating it using `cmd-enter` (or `ctrl-enter` on Linux or Windows).
+- Now you are prepared to treat this file like the Julia REPL by writing code and evaluating it using `cmd-enter` (or `ctrl-enter` on Linux or Windows).
     - The key difference is that this "REPL" will have  _unqualifed_ access to all members of `Tmp`: i.e. you can use `Bar` instead of `ModuleName.Bar` as was required in option 2 above.
-    - What's more is that you can go back to `foo.jl`, edit and evaluate method definitions (again using `cmd-enter` or `ctrl-enter`) and the new methods are automatically ready to go when you return to the second buffer
+    - What's more is that you can go back to `foo.jl`, edit and evaluate method definitions (again using `cmd-enter` or `ctrl-enter`) and the new methods are automatically ready to go when you return to the second file

 ### How it works